 - Mr Funnel petrol filter (review) – Incredibly important in countries like Uzbekistan.

 READ MORE: Adventure Motorcycle Guides

-- We keep a separate bag for all our food because we like riding off into the wilderness, we need to carry food supplies for a few days.
+- We keep a separate bag for all our food because we like riding off into the wilderness and need to carry food supplies for a few days.
 We keep this food in a Kriega US-30 pack tied to the crash bars.
 Since ditching the Rotopax, we now store our water bottles in the food bag too.

 - On the other crash bar we have a smaller Kriega US-10 which holds spares, miscellaneous stuff, waterproofs etc.

 If you’re reading this guide because you’re thinking about or planning a round the world motorcycle trip, then that’s incredible and congratulations on your first step!

 We have sections on this website purely dedicated to round the world travel and helping you do it.
 Take a look at the Round the World section as it’s where we hold all of the RTW guides in one place.
 Good luck!

 READ MORE: Round the World Motorcycle Travel Guides